Aditya94A/Morphing-Material-Dialogs/README.md

 #### Why does the library not support all of Material Dialogs features?

-Doing so will mean that this library would have to duplicate the entire API of MaterialDialogs.
-I'm currently looking for a cleaner and leaner alternative to accomplishing this ([Suggestions welcome](https://github.com/AdityaAnand1/Morphing-Material-Dialogs/issues/new))
+The problem is passing the instructions to build a MaterialDialog (i.e,a  MaterialDialog.Builder object) to another activity.
+The Builder class is not Parcelable and contains a lot of context aware fields like custom views.
+In the current architecture, there's no clear path to doing this without explicitly adding memory leaks. ([Suggestions welcome](https://github.com/AdityaAnand1/Morphing-Material-Dialogs/issues/new))

 #### I want to morph **from something other than a fab**/ I want to morph **to something other than MorphDialog**

 Currently, this library does not support something-other-than-a-fab-to-something-other-than-a-material-dialog transition.
-If you'd like for it to work in another setting, say a custom view, head over to the [standalone](https://github.com/AdityaAnand1/Morphing-Material-Dialogs/tree/master/standalone) and check out the minimal implementation that will point you in the direction of a custom solution.
-Although, I'm certainly open to all ideas, including turning this into a generic morph-anything-to-anything library but doing so may or may not even be possible.
-[Suggestions welcome](https://github.com/AdityaAnand1/Morphing-Material-Dialogs/issues/new)
+If you'd like for it to work in another setting, say a custom view, head over to the [standalone](https://github.com/AdityaAnand1/Morphing-Material-Dialogs/tree/master/standalone) module and check out the minimal implementation that will point you in the direction of a custom solution.